Isaác Brizuela

-Isaác Brizuela Muñoz (/es/; born 28 August 1990), also known as El Conejo, is a professional footballer who plays as a winger for Liga MX club Guadalajara.
-Born in the United States, he played for the Mexico national team.
+Isaác Brizuela Muñoz (/es/; born 28 August 1990), also known as El Conejo, is a former professional footballer who played as a winger.
+Born in the United States, he represented the Mexico national team.

 Early life

 Brizuela was born in the United States to Mexican parents who were working in California at the time.
 When he was two years old, his family returned to their hometown of Lagos de Moreno, in the state of Jalisco.
 It was while playing football there that he was scouted by Toluca.
 In June 2009, he was promoted to the senior squad following impressive performances with the club's reserve team, Atlético Mexiquense.

 Club career

 Brizuela made his professional debut with Toluca on 26 July 2009, in a league match against Guadalajara.
 The following year, he won his first professional title, the 2010 Bicentenario.
 In January 2013, Brizuela was loaned to Atlas for a period of six months.
 After his time at Atlas, José Cardozo brought him back to Toluca, where he became a regular starter.

-In December 2014, Guadalajara reached an agreement with Toluca to sign Brizuela.
-Between 2015 and 2018, Brizuela won five titles with Guadalajara, including the Clausura 2017 title and the 2018 CONCACAF Champions League trophy.
+In December 2014, Guadalajara secured the signing of Brizuela.
+Over the next decade, he became a key figure for the club, helping them capture five titles, including the Clausura 2017 championship and the 2018 CONCACAF Champions League trophy.